lin-e/LearningPython/README.md

 #mayan.py

 In the Mayan calendar there were 20 days (called kins) in a uinal, 18 uinals in a tun, 20 tuns in a katun and 20 katuns in a baktun.
 We write our dates in the order day, month then year.
 The Maya wrote their dates in reverse, giving the baktun, katun, tun, uinal then kin.
 The Mayan date 13-20-7-16-3 corresponds to 1-1-2000.
 Write a program which converts between the Mayan calendar and our own.

+#cards.py

+Write a program that will generate a random playing card e.g. ‘9 Hearts’, ‘Queen Spades’ when the return key is pressed.
+Rather than generate a random number from 1 to 52.
+Create two random numbers – one for the suit and one for the card.
+However we don't want the same card drawn twice.
+Update this program by using an array to prevent the same card being dealt twice from the pack of cards.
+Convert this code into a procedure ‘DealCard’ that will display the card dealt or ‘no more cards’.
+Call your procedure 53 times!